Deontic Argumentation: An Argumentation Semantics for Weak Permission

-\begin{theorem} Let $T$ be a wp-conflictual theory and $l$ a wp-conflictual literal such that the proper subarguments of the arguments for $\obl(l)$ and $\obl(\neg l)$ are wp-justified.
-Then $\perm_w(l)$ and $\perm_w(\neg l)$ are wp-justified. \end{theorem} \begin{proof} We can assume, without any loss of generality, that the arguments $B_j$ and $C_k$ have no attacks.
-Hence, the set of attacks for the theory is
+such that the (sub-)arguments $B_j$ ($1\leq j\leq n$) and $C_k$ ($1\leq k\leq m$) are wp-justified.
+Given that the arguments $B_j$ and $C_k$ are wp-justified,} can assume, without any loss of generality, that the arguments $B_j$ and $C_k$ have no attacks.
+Moreover, Hence, the set of attacks for the theory is